Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Numerical Experiments

-In this subsection, we elaborate on the experimental settings and also summarize them in \Cref{tab_FL_params}.
-We consider a homogeneous game scenario with $m=20$ clients and $T=50$ communication rounds.
-The server selects a reward factor $\lambda \in [0, 5]$, while each client has a local computational cost factor $\alpha_i \in [1, 2]$.
-Each client's training effort $s_i$ is defined as the number of local training epochs, with the specific ranges $[q_i, Q_i]$ indicated in the corresponding tests.
+\paragraph{FL game scenarios} We consider a stationary FL game with $m \in \{1,000,3,000\}$ clients over $T=200$ rounds.
+The server selects a reward factor $\lambda \in [0,5]$, and each client $i$ has a local cost coefficient $\alpha_i \in [1,2]$.
+We set the training effort $s_i$ to be the number of local epochs, with a fixed minimum effort $q_i = 1$ and a maximum feasible effort $Q_i \in [20,30]$.
+This choice is representative of FL practice, where at least one local epoch is required once a client participates.
+The corresponding thresholds $\lambda_1$, $\lambda^*$, and $\lambda_2$ are summarized in \Cref{tab_cases}.

-The FL task we consider is the image classification problem with the MNIST dataset \cite{lecun1998gradientbased}.
-The MNIST dataset consists of grayscale images of handwritten digits from 0 to 9 (10 labels) with a size of $28 \times 28$ pixels.
-We select $D = 10,000$ training samples, distributing them evenly among 20 clients in a non-independent and identically distributed (non-IID) manner, meaning each client has $D_i = 500$ data points with at most two labels.
-We also use 10,000 test samples to evaluate the prediction accuracy of the trained model.
-For the FL algorithm, we use FedAvg \cite{mcmahan2017communicationefficient}, assuming that all clients are active in each round, performing $s_i$ epochs of local training with a batch size of 250 and a learning rate of 0.01.
-The neural network used by each client is a convolutional neural network (CNN) {with two convolutional layers, comprising 32 and 64 channels, respectively, as the same to that in \cite{mcmahan2017communicationefficient}.} Each client employs the cross-entropy loss function and the ReLU activation function.